Sri-Krishna-V/Sprig/README.md

 ## Overview

-The Food Ordering App is a desktop application built using Python and PyQt6 that allows users to browse restaurants, view menus, and place orders for food delivery.
+The 🍽️ Sprig is a desktop application built using Python and PyQt6 that allows users to browse restaurants, view menus, and place orders for food delivery.
 The application features a user-friendly interface and provides a seamless experience for customers to order food from their favorite restaurants.

 ## Features